-Dr hab.
-Grzegorz Berendt, professor of the University of Gdańsk (born 1964), has been associated with the Institute of History of this university since 1985, as part of it currently within the Department of the History of Culture of Political Thought.
-As a historian, he has conducted research on the history of Polish Jews and other groups of Gdańsk Pomerania's population in the 20th century.
-He is the author of approximately 90 scientific publications and over 30 popular science publications.
-His scientific achievements include three independent monographs and the co-authorship of seven books.
-He has investigated the history of Gdańsk, Lębork, Puck, Pruszcz Gdański and Kashubian rural municipalities.
-His recent scientific projects concern the extermination of Jews in Polesie and Polish-Jewish relations during the Holocaust.
-Outside of Poland, he has conducted archival and library research in Belarus and Ukraine, in Denmark, Finland, Israel, Germany and the United States.
-He is a member of the Polish Historical Society, the Gdańsk Scientific Society and the Kashub Institute.
-He is the chairman of the Stutthof Museum Council and a member of the Auschwitz-Birkenau Museum Council, the Scientific Council of the Jewish Historical Institute and the Historical and Program Collegium of the European Solidarity Centre.
-He also belongs to the editorial office of the scientific journal of the Historical Department of the University of Gdańsk "Studia Historica Gedanensia".
-His breaks in professional activity were caused by military service; G. Berendt is a reserve officer in the Polish Army.
+Born in 1964, Grzegorz Berendt is Associate Professor at the University of Gdansk.
+He has been associated with the Institute of History at Gdansk University since 1985, and currently works at the Department of History of Culture of Political Thought.
+As a historian, he conducts research on the history of Polish Jews and other ethnic groups in the Gdansk Pomerania region in the 20th century.
+He is the author of around a hundred scientific and over thirty popular science publications.
+His academic achievements include four monographs and co-authorship of seven books.
+He has researched the history of Gdansk, Lebork, Puck, Pruszcz Gdanski, and Kashubian rural communities.
+His current research projects focus on the extermination of Jews in Poland as well as on Polish-Jewish relations during the Holocaust.
+Outside of Poland, he has conducted archival and library research in Belarus, Ukraine, Denmark, Finland, Israel, Germany, and the United States.
+He is a member of the Polish Historical Society, the Gdansk Scientific Society, and the Kashubian Institute.
+He is a member of the Stutthof Museum Council and a member of the Auschwitz-Birkenau Museum Council, and Chairman of the Scientific Council of the Jewish Historical Institute.
+He is a member of the editorial board of "Studia Historica Gedanensia" - a scientific journal from the Faculty of History at the University of Gdansk.

 Awards and decorations: